adam-p/yesterday-i-learned/random.md

 1. Diphenylhydramine is a local anesthetic, and numbs the mouth when taken orally.
 1. Scottish bank notes are in fact promissory notes, and are worth nothing like GBP in value.
 1. Capsaicin does not affect birds.
 Hotness in Capsicum plants helps them spread their seeds because it makes them unpleasant for mammals, but still tasty for birds (which, you know, fly).
 1. [Speibecken][wikipedia 89] are German Oktoberfest puke sinks.
 They are not only used during Oktoberfest.
+Speibecken conveniently translates on Google to "dining room".
 1. Every year, important people in the [Bilderberg Group][wikipedia 90] meet up, lock themselves in a soundproof room, and discuss world affairs in confidence.
 No one knows what they talk about.
 1. [The Indian education system] revolve around examinations, the education itself is deeply flawed.
 Rote memorization in almost every subject, no critical thinking whatsoever, outdated syllabuses, terrible teachers (they aren't paid well so usually "good" people don't get into teaching), and exams that are easy to "game".
 [Rest of comment][reddit 35]
 1. [When accompanied by a slightly less attractive person who looks like you, you are more attractive to others around you.][ted]
 1. Rubbing a bruised spot floods the area with pain signals, making it paradoxically less painful.
 Rubbing a painful spot is also a universal human instinct.
 1. [Quakes][quake] happen everywhere, all planets with tectonic plates, and the moon...
 1. Many reptiles have a photoreceptive [parietal eye][wikipedia 91] on top of their heads (where the parietal gland is) that control thermoregulation.
-1. To keep notes organised, [tag their page edges][highfivehq].
+1. To keep notes organised, [tag their page edges][highfivehq] with a line of ink.
 1. "Rhadamanthine" means "stern" or "inflexible".
 1. To take a screenshot in Firefox, type Shift+F2, then `screenshot --fullpage filename.png`
 1. "Anne Frank was very curious about her lady region and discussed masturbation and menstruation quite a bit in her original writings.
 The version of her diary thats published and read in schools today is highly edited, leaving out about 99% of her self exploration submissions." [source][reddit 36]